White Sox vs. Brewers Player Props Betting Odds

 Robert Stats

-- Robert has picked up at least one hit in seven straight games.
+- Robert has hit safely in seven games in a row.
 During his last 10 outings he is hitting .314 with three doubles, a triple, two home runs, two walks and six RBI.

 Robert Recent Games